electrickite/shibboleth/README.md

 ### Logging In ###

 Users should see a 'Shibboleth Login' link on the manager login form.
-Cicking this link will direct them to the handler created earlier.
+Clicking this link will direct them to the handler created earlier.
 From there, they will either be logged in if they already have a Shibboleth session, or sent to the identity provider if they do not.